openstack-infra/system-config/doc/source/paste.rst

 <https://git.openstack.org/cgit/openstack-infra/lodgeit>`_ of lodgeit which is
 based on one with bugfixes maintained by `dcolish
 <https://bitbucket.org/dcolish/lodgeit-main>`_ but adds back missing
-anti-spam features required by Openstack.
+anti-spam features required by OpenStack.

 Puppet configures lodgeit to use drizzle as a database backend, apache as a front-end proxy.